 The #1 Biggest Mistake When Making Bone Broth

-While some of the claims that drew you to add bone broth to your diet require more research, there’s evidence that the constituents found in bone broth – namely the amino acids found in collagen and gelatin – can help decrease joint pain, seal the gut lining, and improve skin elasticity (1, 2, 3).
+While some of the claims that drew you to add bone broth to your diet require more research, many people find that the constituents found in bone broth – namely the amino acids found in collagen and gelatin – support joint, gut, and skin health.
+(1, 2, 3).

-We know that soups and stews with a bone broth base are a great source of vital nutrients, a great base for vegetables, and are just plain delicious.
-We also know that drinking bone broth instead of coffee in the morning is a great way to start the day.
+We know that soups and stews with a bone broth base are a source of nutrients, a great base for vegetables, and are just plain delicious.
+We also think that drinking bone broth instead of coffee in the morning is a great way to start the day.

 It’s pretty easy to make bone broth.
 But did you know that there’s a critical step in the bone-broth making process that’s often forgotten?

-You have a few options when deciding how to make bone broth, each giving you similar results, but that one critical step can mean the difference between so-so results and the very best, most nutritious broth around.
+You have a few options when deciding how to make bone broth, each giving you similar results, but that one critical step can mean the difference between so-so results and the very best broth you can make.

 The first thing you need to decide when making bone broth is the method you’ll use.
 There are three main cooking methods, each requiring a different vessel: